Kidney failure mainly refers to the gradual loss of kidney function.

 Overview of the Kidney

-The kidneys are responsible for filtering out the wastes and other wanted substances from the blood.
+Kidneys are the most important excretory organs in our body as they are responsible for filtering our blood and helps to get rid of all wastes and other wanted substances from the blood.
+A pair of kidney functions by filtering 45 gallons of blood per day.
 Anatomically, everyone has a pair of kidneys, however, a person with one kidney can lead a normal and healthy life without any complications.

 Initial symptoms of kidney problems are not noticeable right away, only after the disease has progressed to an advanced stage do people associate the symptoms with the kidneys.